Walt Minnick: Elections

 Minnick ran unopposed in the 2008 Democratic primary held in late May.
 An expected primary challenge by 2006 nominee Larry Grant was averted when Grant withdrew from the race and endorsed Minnick the month prior.
 Although the 1st is a heavily Republican district, Democrats thought they had a realistic chance of winning the district because the Republican incumbent, Bill Sali, had been a lightning rod for controversy.

-In the November 4, 2008 general election, Minnick narrowly defeated Sali, taking 50.6 percent of the vote to Sali's 49.4 percent.
-While Minnick carried only seven of the district's 18 counties, he prevailed largely by winning the district's share of Ada County, home to Boise and more than two-thirds of the district's vote, by 4,000 votes.
+In the November 4, 2008 general election, Minnick narrowly defeated Sali by 4,211 votes votes, taking 51% of the vote to Sali's 49%.
+While Minnick carried only seven of the district's 18 counties, he prevailed largely by winning the district's share of Ada County, home to Boise and more than two-thirds of the district's vote.
 With his victory, Minnick represented the third most Republican district in the nation to be held by a Democrat and he became the first Democrat to represent Idaho at the federal level since Larry LaRocco, who represented the 1st District for two terms until the 1994 elections.
 At the time, the district had a Cook Partisan Voting Index of R+18.
-John McCain easily carried the district with over 60 percent of the vote in 2008.
+John McCain easily carried the district with 62% of the vote in 2008.